bioinform/somaticseq/utilities/dockered_pipelines/README.md

   * However, because SomaticSniper runs fast, single-thread is usually doable even for WGS.
   * After SomaticSniper finishes, the result VCF files will be split into each of the `/ABSOLUTE/PATH/TO/RESULTS/1`, `/ABSOLUTE/PATH/TO/RESULTS/2`, etc., to facilitate region-wise SomaticSeq merging.
 * JointSNVMix2 also does not support partial BAM input, either.
 Unlike SomaticSniper, it's slow and takes massive amount of memory.
 It has not been updated for many years.
 It's not a good idea to run JointSNVMix2 on a WGS data.
-* If you invoke `--run-workflow-locally`, then those scripts will be executed directly by python's multiprocessing module.
+* If you invoke `--run-workflow`, then those scripts will be executed directly by python's multiprocessing module.

 ### NOTES